balena-labs-projects/balena-cam/README.md

 - Using [Balena CLI](https://www.balena.io/docs/reference/cli/), push the code with `balena push <application-name>`.
 - See the magic happening, your device is getting updated 🌟Over-The-Air🌟!
+- In order for your device to be accessible over the internet, toggle the switch called `PUBLIC DEVICE URL`.
+- Once your device finishes updating, you can watch the live feed by visiting your device's public URL.

-### Extra
+### Optional Settings

 - To rotate the camera feed by 180 degrees, add a **device variable**: `rotation` = `1` (More information about this on the [docs](https://www.balena.io/docs/learn/manage/serv-vars/)).
-- If you want your device to be accessible over the internet, toggle the switch called `PUBLIC DEVICE URL`.
-- Once your device finishes updating, you can watch the live feed by visiting your device's public URL.
+- To suppress any warnings, add a **device variable**: `PYTHONWARNINGS` = `ignore`

 ## Additional Information